IZ1KG/Dev-deployment/README.md

 ## Why GitHub Actions Instead of Jenkins?

-The initial plan included Jenkins for CI/CD, but due to resource limitations on a `t2.micro` instance (AWS free tier), the decision was made to switch to GitHub Actions.
-GitHub-hosted runners provide better performance without additional cost, allowing the pipeline to complete builds and deployments efficiently.
+The initial plan included Jenkins for CI/CD.
+However, during testing, it became clear that Jenkins consumed too many resources on a t2.micro instance (AWS free tier), often leading to system instability or crashes.
+To overcome this, GitHub Actions was selected as a replacement.
+GitHub-hosted runners execute the automation workflows on their own servers, and only connect to the EC2 instance when needed for deployment.
+This offloads the heavy lifting from the limited EC2 instance and improves reliability without introducing extra costs.

 ---